Pacific Biosciences of California Inc at Bank of America Global

 Christian O. Henry - Pacific Biosciences of California, Inc. - President, CEO & Director

-That sounds great.
-Thanks, Derik, and it's great to see everyone, and we appreciate being here today, thank you to BofA Securities.
-Before I get started, I need to tell you about our safe harbor.
-I've been asked to remind you that my comments could include forward
+You just reported Q1 results last week.
+Did you want to do some remarks?
+Or should we just jump right into the Q&A?

+Well, I think we can jump right in.
+We did have a great quarter and Revio, our new flagship sequencer is off to a fantastic start

-Pacific Biosciences of California Inc at Bank of America Global Research Healthcare Conference (Virtual) Transcript
+Pacific Biosciences of California Inc at Bank of America Global Healthcare Conference Transcript

 |Access to All Earning Calls and Stock Analysis